Frequently Asked Questions

 What forms of payment are accepted?

-We accept cash, checks, credit/debit cards (additional service fee applies), and/or money orders as a form of payment for all charges that appear on your account.
-Make checks payable to SIUC, and please include your student ID number on the check.
-For more information on Payment Options.
+We accept cash, checks, eChecks (electronic withdrawal from a checking or savings account,) credit/debit cards (additional service fee applies), and/or money orders as a form of payment for all charges that appear on your account.
+Make checks payable to SIUC, and please include your student ID number in the memo line.
+More information on Payment Options is available online.
 Return to top

 Payments should be mailed to: